Plymouth Brethren Christian Church: Beliefs and practices

+Worship, ordinances and evangelism

 Brethren meetings are held daily, with some conducted online.
 Sundays are particularly active, typically including three meetings: the Lord's Supper (Holy Communion), a reading or discussion of scripture, and one or more preaching sessions.
 Of the ten weekly services, nine are described as 'open', meaning that well-disposed members of the public may attend.
 However, two meetings (the Lord's Supper and the monthly Care Meeting) are restricted to members in good standing.

 In meetings, participation by members is encouraged, however women do not lead worship, preach, or pray audibly in meetings.
 In services, they sit separately from men.
 This practice reflects the group's interpretation of 1 Corinthians 14:34.
 They wear head coverings during worship, although outside of meetings a headband or hair clip is sometimes used as a token covering.
 Dress expectations for women have become more relaxed in recent years and make-up is now commonly worn.
 While most Brethren businesses are led by men, some women are shareholders, directors in family firms, or involved in day-to-day operations.

 Gospel preaching is often conducted in public spaces, such as on street corners.
-While the Brethren do not actively seek converts, they view preaching as a way to share their understanding of the Christian gospel.
+While the Brethren do not actively seek converts, they view preaching as a way to share their understanding of the Christian gospel (cf. evangelism).